-The Eccentric Cutting Frame is a variation of the fly cutter, but the cutter's body is held in a drilling frame.
-The cutter is spinning along the same axis as the drilling frame, but eccentrically from it (like the eccentric chuck).
+The Eccentric Cutting Frame is a variation of the fly cutter, but the cutter's body is held in a Drill Spindle.
+The cutter is spinning along the same axis as the Drill Spindle, but eccentrically from it (like the eccentric chuck).

 It is used with a fly cutter which should be ground with a wide cutting angle.
 The typical fly cutter is ground with a 60° angle (see also, Sharpening a Rose Engine Fly Cutter, Round Rod).
 However, jewelers have shown that the angle needs to be >90° for the cut so that the light is reflected back to the viewer.
 Otherwise, it simply looks like a set of thick dark lines.
 120° is not uncommon.

 Spacing of the cuts is something where planning is needed.
 It is commonly noted that the circles should touch, especially when the cuts are on the edge of a piece, or on a spherical surface.
 BarleyCorn is the term typically used for this, and Bill Ooms put together a spreadsheet for making the calculations.
 This and more are available on his web site.

 Spacing of the cuts can also give great artistic effects.
 When they are close together, the artist can skip the making of a cut every so often (e.g., every 5th one) to give a nice effect.
 This is called an interrupted pattern.